jmgomez/NimForUE/Readme.md

     UE_Log "UFunction called"
     5

 #You can also use the uFunctions macro to declare multiple uFunctions at once.
-This is the preferred way.
+The preferred way is still to use them in an uClass block like shown above.
 uFunctions:
     (BlueprintCallable, self:AExampleActorPtr) #you must specify the type and any shared meta like this.